Do you want to write a novel but are unsure how to write good fiction? Let's look at the skills you need to do it well.

 In the end, it didn’t end up taking very much time at all.
 In fact, within three years of starting to work on my writing skills, I had written another book.
 A better book.
 A book with a tight structure, well-rounded characters, far improved dialogue, and just the right amount of descriptions.

 A book I can be proud of and stand behind, and actually have enough confidence in to promote.
-It’s called Headspace (and it’s available for preorder now!).
+It's called Headspace (and it's available now!).

 Not only does building foundational skills improve your writing, it helps with revising and self-editing as well.
-So how exactly does one go about strengthening their skills?
+So how do you strengthen your skills?

 1. Read books on writing